silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 }
 ```

-Note that you will not be able to install your development branch in a SilverStripe 4 project until you've adjusted its dependencies.
+You will not be able to install your development branch in a SilverStripe 4 project until you've adjusted your module's dependencies.

 ## Step 1 - Upgrade your dependencies

 Before you can install your module in a SilverStripe 4 project, you must update your module's `composer.json` file to require SilverStripe 4 compatible dependencies.
 In most cases, you'll be better off updating your module's composer file manually, especially if your module only requires a small number of dependencies.
-You can use upgrader's `recompose` command if you want, but you'll need to carefulyl validate the resulting `composer.json` file.
+You can use upgrader's `recompose` command if you want, but you'll need to carefully validate the resulting `composer.json` file.

 ### Update module's type

 SilverStripe 4 modules are now installed inside the vendor directory.
-To get your modules installed in the vendor directory, you'll need to update the its `type` to `silverstripe-vendormodule`.
-You'll also need to add a dependency to `silverstripe/vendor-plugin`
+To get your module installed in the vendor directory, you'll need to update its `type` to `silverstripe-vendormodule`.
+You'll also need to add a dependency to `silverstripe/vendor-plugin`.

 ```diff
 {